Parent mortgages – how the bank of mum and dad can help children buy a home

 Before any parent jumps into one of the following options, we suggest all parties seek specialist advice in advance.

-We suggest talking to a mortgage broker about the thousands of mortgages and schemes available for families and first-time buyers and an independent financial advisor about the pitfalls and problems that occur without due care and attention.
+We suggest talking to a mortgage broker about the thousands of mortgages and schemes available for families and first-time buyers and a financial advisor about the pitfalls and problems that occur without due care and attention.
 Whether you can afford to donate money as a gift, provide a loan, choose to release equity, or use the interest from a linked savings account, there's more than one way to land the mortgage deal your kids need.

 Mortgage lenders are more than used to parents being part of the plan these days, not only in landing a suitable deal with appropriate mortgage interest payments, but making sure everyone is aware of the advantages and pitfalls of the situation.
 As well as understanding how any parent-help mortgage impacts lifestyle and financial security, a few well-timed conversations should keep everyone on the same page throughout the duration of the agreement.

 As much as you love your children, misunderstandings inevitably happen, leading to tough conversations and dire consequences.

 - If you can afford to pay the deposit on your child’s new home, it’s a great way to help them onto the ladder.
 Even adding to what they’ve saved will help achieve preferable interest rates and lower mortgage payments with a lower loan-to-value ratio (LTV).
 Lenders need a signed declaration to prove it’s a gift and that the parent or family member hasn’t any legal interest in the property.
 There are all kinds of elements to consider; for example, if the parent dies within seven years of making the gift, then the entire amount is liable to inheritance tax (if above the exemption amount).